-The general consensus is that Nvidia Ampere will be the name given to the new architecture and that it is expected to be detailed for the first time at the Graphics Technology Conference (GTC) in March.
+The general consensus is that Nvidia Ampere will be the name given to the new architecture and that it was expected to be detailed for the first time at the Graphics Technology Conference (GTC) in March.
 But there’s also the chance that Ampere is purely the logical successor to Volta and will only be implemented on the company’s professional-level GPUs and not the gaming cards set for release towards the end of the year.

 Equally there’s a chance Nvidia Ampere was simply the original name for the Turing GPU architecture.
 It’s possible concerns over contesting the trademark with another company prompted a switch to Turing as an alternative name for the RTX 20-series GPUs.
 Ampere Semiconductor is an existing Silicon Valley company also dealing in microprocessors and cloud computing and already has dibs on a bunch of Ampere trademarks.